silversquirl/zacc/README.md

 Zacc is a parser generator for Zig.
 It uses LR(1) for linear-time bottom-up parsing, will parse into any AST you can dream up, and works at both comptime and runtime!

+## Status

+Parsing works great, but error reporting is a work in progress.
+Grammar syntax could do with some ergonomic improvements for things like repetitions, optionals, etc.

 ## Usage

 Zacc can be added as a dependency through the Zig package manager.